MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/machine-setup.md

 <!-- ====================================================================== -->
 ## Install Visual Studio

-1. Install [Visual Studio](https://visualstudio.microsoft.com) 2015 or later, such as Visual Studio Professional 2019.
+1. Install [Visual Studio](https://visualstudio.microsoft.com) 2015 or later, such as Visual Studio Professional 2019, or Visual Studio 2022 Community edition.
 Most of the WebView2 samples were created and tested using Visual Studio 2019.
 If a sample was created using Visual Studio 2019, you should build and run the sample in Visual Studio 2019, before using the sample in Visual Studio 2022.

    The WebView2 samples are designed for Microsoft **Visual Studio**, not Microsoft **Visual Studio Code**.